flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_03/instructions.md

 )
 ```

 Great!
-Let's see about adding our images now, maybe they'll add more context to our forecasts.
-Using a `Stack`, we can use the image as a bacground for the date.
+Let's see about adding our images now, maybe they'll add more
+context to our forecasts.
+Using a `Stack`, we can use the image as a
+background for the date.

 // TODO(Piinks): Consider breaking this next part out into a separate step

 Add a `SizedBox` around the `Stack`.
-The children of a Stack are stacked with the first listed on the bottom, so place the Image first, followed by the Text.
-We'll set a fit for our Stack and Image so that it will fill the whole space of the SizedBox.
+The children of a Stack are stacked
+with the first listed on the bottom, so place the Image first, followed
+by the Text.
+We'll set a fit for our Stack and Image so that it will
+fill the whole space of the SizedBox.

 ```dart
 SizedBox(